 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-The Canadian Military Heritage Museum, a vision realized by a dedicated group of volunteers comprised of veterans and military history enthusiasts, became a reality in 1993.
-The museum is housed in a spacious 13,000 sq. ft.
-The building preserves and displays artifacts about Canada's military history, especially Brantford, including the 38th Dufferin Rifles, Dufferin Rifles of Canada, The 2nd, 10th, 25th and 2/10th Dragoons, Dufferin and Haldimand Rifles of Canada up to their current regiment, The 56th Field Regiment.
-Their goal is to provide, maintain and manage a museum for education.
-It recognizes and remembers all the veterans and active service members.
+Canadian Military Heritage Museum is a dream realized through the unwavering dedication of volunteers, including veterans and avid military history enthusiasts, who came to fruition in 1993.
+This museum finds its home within a spacious 13,000-square-foot building, where it meticulously preserves and exhibits artefacts illuminating Canada's military history, particularly emphasising Brantford's contributions.
+These include the 38th Dufferin Rifles, Dufferin Rifles of Canada, The 2nd, 10th, 25th, and 2/10th Dragoons, Dufferin and Haldimand Rifles of Canada, and extends to their current regiment, The 56th Field Regiment.
+The overarching objective of the museum is to establish, uphold, and oversee an educational institution that serves as a tribute to and a remembrance of all veterans and active service members.

 Specialty: